Skip to main content

 Technical Analysis

-The vulnerability CVE-2026-27838 affects wger, a free and open-source workout and fitness management application.
-In versions up to and including 2.4, five routine detail action API endpoints implement caching to improve performance.
-However, the cache keys are constructed solely based on the primary key (pk) of the routine, without incorporating the user ID or ownership information.
-This design flaw means that when a user accesses their routine, the response is cached under a key that is not user-specific.
-An attacker who knows or guesses the pk of another user's routine can retrieve the cached response from the API without any authorization checks, effectively bypassing access controls.
+The vulnerability identified as CVE-2026-27838 affects wger, a free and open-source workout and fitness management application.
+The issue arises from improper cache key scoping in versions up to and including 2.4.
+Specifically, five routine detail action endpoints utilize a caching mechanism that keys cached responses solely by the primary key (pk) of the routine object, without incorporating the user ID.
+This design flaw means that once a user accesses their routine via the API, the cached response for that routine is stored under a key that does not differentiate between users.
+Consequently, an attacker who knows or can guess the primary key of another user's routine can retrieve the cached response from the API without any authorization or ownership checks.
 The vulnerability is classified under CWE-639 (Authorization Bypass Through User-Controlled Key).
-The patch referenced (commit e964328784e2ee2830a1991d69fadbce86ac9fbf) fixes the issue by including user identifiers in the cache key, ensuring that cached data is scoped per user and preventing unauthorized access.
-The CVSS v3.1 base score is 3.1, reflecting low severity due to limited impact (confidentiality only), the need for low privileges, and high attack complexity.
-There are no known exploits in the wild at this time.
+Exploitation requires network access and low privileges but does not require user interaction.
+The impact is limited to unauthorized disclosure of cached routine details, affecting confidentiality but not integrity or availability.
+The issue was addressed in a patch (commit e964328784e2ee2830a1991d69fadbce86ac9fbf) that scopes cache keys by both primary key and user ID, ensuring that cached data is only accessible to the rightful owner.
+No known exploits have been reported in the wild, and the CVSS v3.1 base score is 3.1, reflecting low severity due to limited impact and higher attack complexity.

 Potential Impact